NicoHood/HoodLoader2/Readme.md

 HID Project
 ===========

-This project went to a lot of phases and has now reached a library with 3 software solutions.
+This project went through a lot of phases and has now reached an HID library with 3 software solutions.
 The idea is to enable enhanced USB functions to almost all 'standard' Arduino boards (Uno, Mega, Leonardo, Micro).
-To make things more clear the HID Software is in this repository and the HoodLoader (1 & 2) sources + installation instructions are in their own repositories.
+To make things more clear the HID Software is in a separate repository than the HoodLoader (1 & 2) sources.
+HoodLoader installation instructions are in their own repositories.

 **The [HID Project](https://github.com/NicoHood/HID) contains 3 software solutions:**
 * Arduino Leonardo/(Pro)Micro extended USB HID-report descriptors
 * [HoodLoader1](https://github.com/NicoHood/HoodLoader) 328/2560 HID Serial Protocol functions (Uno/Mega)
 * [HoodLoader2](https://github.com/NicoHood/HoodLoader2) 16u2 USB cores with HID (Uno/Mega)

-The API (syntax) is always the same for each project, so you can port code from one device to another very easy.
+The API (syntax/usage) is always the same for each project, so you can port code from one device to another very easy.
+But you should know in what way the version differ.
 To use HoodLoader1&2 you also need the HID Project.

 Overview: Features/Limitations
 ==============================

-**Normally any R3 Uno/Mega has a 16u2.** Earlier versions had an 8u2
+**Normally every Uno/Mega R3 has a 16u2.** Earlier versions had an 8u2
-and some online shops even sell the bigger 32u2 (I've got two of them *g*).
+and some online shops even sell the bigger 32u2 (I've got two of them :D).

 **HoodLoader2 functions:**
 * CDC Bootloader for the 16u2 (to upload .hex files via avr-dude/Arduino IDE)
 * USB-Serial programming of the 328/2560
-* No drivers needed for the HoodLoader itself
+* No drivers needed for the HoodLoader2 itself
+* Self flashing sketch to burn the HoodLoader2 to the 16u2 (modified version from Nick Gammon)

 **[HID Project](https://github.com/NicoHood/HID) features (for HoodLoader2):**
 * Arduino IDE integration + programming with the 16u2
-* Self flashing sketch to burn the HoodLoader2 to the 16u2 (modified version from Nick Gammon)
 * IDE example USB-Serial demo (equal to original firmware)
 * IDE example sketches for 16u2 HID devices (Mouse, Keyboard, Gamepad, Media/System Keys)
 * IDE example sketch for 16u2 - 328/2560 communication (HoodLoader1 technique)

 **16u2 features on a normal Uno/Mega R3:**
 * 16kb flash (minus 4kb for the HoodLoader2) (8 for a 8u2, 32 for a 32u2)
-* 500 bytes ram 8u2 and 16u2 (1000 bytes ram for a 32u2)
+* 500 bytes Ram 8u2 and 16u2 (1000 bytes Ram for a 32u2)
 * 500 bytes EEPROM 8u2 and 16u2 (1000 bytes EEPROM for a 32u2)
 * 4 usable USB Endpoints: CDC Serial, HID, MIDI (not all at once)
 * 176 bytes DPRAM (ram for USB endpoints, double bank possible)